Top Installed Base Management Softwares for OEMs in 2026: A Strategic Comparison

 How Makula Stands Out

-Makula is the only installed base platform that integrates data, documentation, field service, and customer self-service — all from a single ecosystem.
+Makula is the only installed base management platform that integrates data, documentation, field service, and customer self-service — all in a single ecosystem.

-Rather than treating asset management as a silo, Makula connects your installed base to new business models.
+Rather than treating asset management as a silo, Makula connects your installed base to new business models, driving recurring revenue and automating maintenance schedules.

-• Give your technicians full machine history in the field? ✅
+• Give your technicians full machine and service history in the field

-• Use AI to automate reports and task logging? ✅
+• Use AI to automate reports, task logging and tracking jobs in the field

 Why Makula Stands Out